Goal difference: 2012, Manchester City and Manchester United

 The 2011–12 Premier League was largely a two-horse race contested between Manchester City and Manchester United for most of the season, with both clubs finishing 19 points ahead of third-placed Arsenal.
 City and United went into their final matches of the season level on points, but with City in first-place due to a goal difference superior by +8.
 The final matches were relegation threatened Queens Park Rangers at home for City, and Sunderland away for United.
 City were strong favourites, with United's manager Alex Ferguson stating City would have to do 'something stupid' not to beat QPR.

 A Manchester City win would guarantee the title due to a realistically unassailable superior goal difference.
-If not a win, then City just needed to match United's result at the Stadium of Light against Sunderland.
+If not a win, then City just needed to match United's result at the Stadium of Light against Sunderland or have United lose against Sunderland.
 United scored in the 20th minute, winning 1–0.
 City scored two goals in injury time to come from behind and win 3–2.